telerik/blazor-docs/knowledge-base/grid-bind-navigation-property-complex-object.md

 Data that you bind to the grid may have complex objects in its model, not only primitive types.

-How do I use complex objects in my model and show navigation properties information in the grid?
+How do I use complex objects in my model and show nested (navigation) properties information in the grid?

 ## Solution